Mxk01/ccwc-linux-command/Readme.md

 # ccwc - linux cli  command

-A brief description of what this project does and who it's for

-# Project Name

-Brief project description.

 ## Installation
 0. Use git to clone this project : ``` git clone https://github.com/Mxk01/ccwc-linux-command.git```
 1. Copy your JavaScript file to `/usr/local/bin` on Linux.